asvin-io/asvin-docs/docs/source/edge-devices/edge-devices.rst

 use APIs to interact with the asvin.io update infrastructure.
 The SDKs are developer friendly and yield decreased time to market for new IoT devices to connect with asvin.io infrastructure and take direct advantage of a ready to run update distribution network.
-The key features of asvin SDK is that It is a generic solution. it is not limited to any specific hardware platform e.g. Arduino, ESP, STM, Arm Cortex-M3, M4 etc. and software protocols.
+The key features of asvin SDK is that It is a generic solution.
+It is not limited to any specific hardware platform e.g. Arduino, ESP, STM, Arm Cortex-M3, M4 etc. and software protocols.